xpufx/reddit-comments-overkill/README.md

 # Reddit Comment Overkill

-A browser userscript that automatically deletes all your Reddit comments across multiple sort types while conservatively adhering to Reddit's rate limits.
+A browser userscript that automatically deletes all your Reddit comments.
+It's designed to be safe, reliable, and respect Reddit's rate limits while ensuring complete coverage of your comment history.

-## **WARNING**
+## ⚠️ Important Warnings
-**AI coding using LLM Agents**

-## What It Does
+**Before using this script:**

-- **Bulk comment deletion** - Automatically deletes all your Reddit comments
+- This will **permanently delete** your Reddit comments
-- **Smart sort cycling** - Cycles through `new → hot → top → controversial` to ensure complete coverage
+- Comments from the last 10 days are preserved by default (configurable)
+- Use at your own risk - always backup important comments
+- The script includes safety features but cannot guarantee against account issues

+## What This Script Does

+This script helps you clean up your Reddit comment history by automatically finding and deleting your old comments.
+Here's how it works:

+1. **Finds all your comments** - Searches through different sort views (new, hot, top, controversial) to ensure nothing is missed
+2. **Deletes comments safely** - Each deletion requires confirmation, just like manual deletion
+3. **Preserves recent comments** - Keeps comments from the last 10 days (you can change this)
+4. **Handles rate limits** - Automatically detects when Reddit is limiting requests and waits appropriately
+5. **Survives page reloads** - If you close the page or browser, it resumes where it left off
+6. **Provides clear feedback** - Shows progress in browser console and has a visual button indicator

+## Key Features

-- **Sort selection** - Choose which sort types to process via modal dialog
+- **Complete coverage** - Cycles through all 4 sort types to find every comment
-- **State persistence** - Automatically resumes from last position using URL parameters
-- **Rate limit handling** - Detects 429 responses and implements exponential backoff
+- **Safe timing** - 1-second delay between deletions to avoid rate limits
-- **Recent comment protection** - Preserves comments from the last 10 days (configurable)
+- **Date protection** - Never deletes comments newer than your configured threshold
+- **Reliable recovery** - Automatically resumes after page reloads or crashes
+- **Simple interface** - One button to start/stop, with visual feedback
-- **Cross-platform compatibility** - Works on both old.reddit.com and www.reddit.com
+- **Cross-platform** - Works on both old.reddit.com and new Reddit
-- **Real-time status display** - Shows progress, rate limit status, and recent activity

-## What Makes It Unique

-- **Intelligent rate limiting** - Exponential backoff with configurable multipliers
-- **Date-based filtering** - Protects recent comments while deleting older ones
-- **Comprehensive logging** - Real-time status display with newest messages first
-- **Robust DOM detection** - Works with both infinite scroll and pagination
-- **Error recovery** - Handles network errors and missing elements gracefully

 ## Installation